 No significant impacts to earth resources or geology would occur from implementation of the Proposed Action.
-Potential effects to soils and geology would be site-specific and less than significant, so no contribution to cumulative impacts in the region would occur.
+Potential effects to soils and geology would be site-specific and less than significant, so no contribution to cumulative impacts, when combined with other activities in the region, would occur.